dierickster/Working-with-nodeMCU-and-friends/README.md

 Being more costly than the ESP8266 board (about 4-5 times more expensive) the development board is still pretty cheap.
 The ESP32 board is firmly soldered onto the nodeMCU.
 Until now, I've never seen a true development board where the ESP32 can be interchanged, and after development and programming be put into the final target enviroment.

+Anyhow, it seems that nodeMCU or its friends are here to stay!

+So far this introduction, which I've written mostly for my own pleasure.

-So far the introduction.
-What may you expect here: I will use this space for accumulating my experience with and thoughts about *nodeMCU* and its friends.
+What you may expect here?

+I will use this space for accumulating my experience with and thoughts about nodeMCU and its friends.
+Many of the items will be just *placeholders* for my personal sticky yellow notes and other volatile notes.
+Over time some may items may materialise into more mature features.

-Many of them will be just *placeholders* for sticky yellow notes, some may be more mature.
-If you have any additions, your input is welcome!
+If you have any additions or remarks, your input is welcome!